jknightlab/ATACseq_pipeline/macs2_diff/macs2_diff_workflow.md

 4. Find out the best statistical threshold (perhaps we should take a lower threshold for likelyhood ratio, as the current likelyhood ratio was designed for ChIP-Seq peaks, which are expected to generate cleaner signal).
+5. Find not only common, but also condition-specific peaks.